marcseitz/scripts_public/README.md

-# scripts_public
+# SQL & Powershell scripts
-Collection of small scripts for SQL &amp; Powershell to make your life easier
+Collection of small scripts for SQL &amp; Powershell to make your life easier.
+Some of them also quite useful as GISTS.